AndrewChildre/Notes/src/main/kotlin/EndPoint.md

     in order to get the response you are expecting. you will then map the response to a normalizer function which will return the data to the client in the structure and format it is expected

+**Normalizer:**

+    mapped from the processor the function processes and formats the data and then passes it over to the client the client model is what it is expected to be.